Talks over boosting Illinois Medicaid payments fail

 Monthly payments related to the Medicaid and other consent decrees have totaled only about $160 million.

-In the wake of Lefkow's order, Illinois general obligation bond prices plummeted and yields soared in municipal market trading, although the bonds subsequently clawed back some losses.
-The state comptroller last week pledged to not delay or diminish bond payments.
+In the wake of Lefkow's order, Illinois general obligation bond prices plummeted and yields soared in U.S. municipal market trading, although the bonds subsequently clawed back some losses.
+The state comptroller last week pledged to not delay or diminish debt service payments.
+There was no immediate reaction to the court filing from the Illinois Attorney General's office.

-Illinois Attorney General spokeswoman Eileen Boyce said the filing is under review "in light of the state's ongoing severe fiscal crisis."

 Rauner ordered lawmakers back into a special session, which began June 21 and is scheduled to end on Friday, to pass a budget before fiscal 2018 begins on Saturday.